Research Excellence Framework 2021

-Our research ranges widely from issues of building construction in twelfth-century England to questions about ritual and moving images in the global twenty-first century.
+Our research ranges widely from issues of building construction in medieval Europe to questions about ritual and moving images in the global twenty-first century.
 Much of it falls within the three themes set out below.

 We hold an inclusive series of events, which showcases research from leading international scholars and our own students alike.
 We collaborate with museums and galleries locally, nationally, and internationally to ensure our research has the greatest possible benefit and creative impact.
 We are currently engaged in a number of projects which feature our interests.